 |Sharing your menu, hours, and location, as well as photos of your food and drink.|

 |Displaying products and making it easy for people to shop online.|

 |Showcasing video content to increase views and awareness.|

 The Standard template is the default template and will work if you want to provide just some basic information on your Page.
 The Standard template is right for businesses that simply want to share content, rather than run special offers or post job openings.

 As a one-size-fits-all template, the Standard template works well for most small businesses.
 If you are an online business that does not sell a specific product or service, the Standard Template might be the perfect fit for you.
-You can boost brand awareness while keeping your information simple.
+You can use its Facebook marketing features to boost brand awareness while keeping your information simple.
 The template includes buttons to encourage visitors to Like, Follow, Share, and Save your Page.

 Additionally, you’ll have these general tabs:

 - Home: Directs visitors to the main landing area of your Facebook Page